Mailchimp vs AWeber — Which is Better?

 Both platforms allow you to use all of the available templates to send RSS emails — and editing is done in the standard drag and drop editors.

-Several competing email marketing tools require you to use separate templates for RSS emails, so a thumbs up for Mailchimp and Aweber for making life simple here.
+Several competing email marketing tools require you to use separate templates for RSS emails, so I give a thumbs up to both Mailchimp and Aweber for making life simple here.

 (Aweber recently introduced a new feature called ‘Autonewsletter’.
 This includes the RSS emails described above, but it also allows you to use URLs to automatically populate e-newsletters with new content from a YouTube channel, a podcast or an Etsy store).